850 Tipton Ln., Columbus, Indiana. County/parish: Bartholomew.

 Added to the National Register of Historic Places May 16, 2000.
 NRIS 00000705.

-The North Christian Church is a church in Columbus, Indiana.
-Founded in 1955, it is part of the Christian Church (Disciples of Christ).
-The church building of 1964 was designed by Finnish-American architect Eero Saarinen (1910–1961) and completed in 1964.
-Saarinen's father Eliel Saarinen had designed the First Christian Church in Columbus.
+The North Christian Church is a former church in Columbus, Indiana.
+Founded in 1955, it was a congregation of the Christian Church (Disciples of Christ) until its disbanding in 2022 and is currently being renovated into a branch of the Bartholomew County Public Library.
+The church building was designed Eero Saarinen and completed in 1964.

-The building is hexagonal in shape, with a central metal spire that is 192 feet (59 m) high.
+The church is significant for its progressive and oft-copied design.
+Set on 13-acre (5.3 ha) grounds designed by Dan Kiley, the building is hexagonal in shape, with a central metal spire that is 192 feet (59 m) high.
 Below the spire, there is an oculus that admits light into the main level.
-The sanctuary is located at the center of the building, with the Lord's Table located in the center of the sanctuary.
-Rows of pews surround the altar in a hexagon, reflecting the idea that worship should be a central aspect of the life of the congregation.
+The sanctuary, whose interior is designed by Alexander Girard, is located at the center of the building.
+Rows of pews surrounded the centrally-placed communion table.
 The lower level contains classrooms, an auditorium, a kitchen, and an activities area.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/132002375